Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Simulation

 \section{Simulation}

 The movement of runaway electrons is defined by the electric field, while bremsstrahlung gamma-rays can move through the cloud uninfluenced by the electrical structure.
-Consequently, RREAs dynamics within a thundercloud can be described as RREAs developing in a region with the strong quasi-uniform electric field and energetic particles propagating between strong field regions and initiating RREAs in it.
-For this reason, behavior of RREAs in the complex electric field structure can be conveniently modeled in two stages: microscopic (RREA development in strong field regions, simulated using GEANT4) and macroscopic (propagation of particles between regions of RREA development, described by the original model).
+Consequently, RREAs dynamics within a thundercloud can be described as RREAs developing in a region with a strong quasi-uniform electric field and energetic particles propagating between strong field regions and initiating RREAs in it.
+For this reason, the behavior of RREAs in the complex electric field structure can be conveniently modeled in two stages: microscopic (RREA development in strong field regions, simulated, for example, using GEANT4 \cite{geant4}) and macroscopic (propagation of particles between regions of RREA development, described by the model developed in this paper and presented in Section \ref{Macroscopic_simulation} (Macroscopic simulation)).
+In general, the microscopic simulation studies gamma-ray (or other high-energy particles) interaction with cells (Figure~ \ref{reactor_model} b)) for various parameters of gamma-rays (energy, momentum direction) and cells (point of interaction, electric field value, cell geometry).
+The macroscopic simulation calculates the transport of gamma-rays (and possibly other high-energy particles) between cells and raffles out high-energy particles' interactions with cells according to distributions obtained from the microscopic simulation.
 The approach presented below requires rather less computational time than straightforward modeling.